Hyrasso/jit-lang/readme.md

 Usage exemple: `python src/interpreter.py --input-file examples/fibo.jil --jit-compile`

 ## TODO

-- allow uninitialized var declaration allows for fibo : fn(int) int fibo = fn(n: int) int:
-        ...
-    instead of everything on the same line
-- first class function (check that they can be reassigned and passed as argument and called inside other functions)
+- first class function (check that they can be reassigned and passed as argument and called inside other functions) clarify a bit how that works if types only match themselves (is function declaration a value, that can be cast to match the function type?)
+- add struct member lookup (no need for assignment until mutability comes in)
-- add struct and array
+- add struct to the interpreter
 - do some type checking
+- add fixed size array (very similar to struct)
+- add slice? (a fat pointer, so a struct with a size + a pointer) (needs to think about where the backing memory comes from, a fixd size array?)
-- getc/putc for compilation
+- read/write for compilation to have print/file read at compile time
-- inline some ast functions
+- inline some ast functions during compilation
-- how to do modules?

 ## ideas